handk85/dbrd-hands-on/README.md

 ...
 from nltk.corpus import stopwords

-# The below lines only need to be called once on your machine.
+# The below two lines only need to be called once on your machine.
+# Once you download the stopwords, you don't need to download the stopwords again.
 import nltk
 nltk.download('stopwords')
 ...